Colored Deviled Eggs

 How to dye deviled eggs

-It sort of looks like a science experiment!
 Using a spoon, gently place eggshells into each cup.
 You will also use a spoon to lift them out.
 Have a stack of paper towels prepared for the dyed eggs to dry.
 You can also pat them dry with additional paper towels if needed.
-While you’re waiting for the eggs to color/dry, you can start making the filling (recipe below).
+While you’re waiting for the eggs to color/dry, can start making the filling.

 Colored Deviled Eggs are so beautiful!
 A very easy, special touch for Easter and fun to do at baby showers as well.